chingu-voyages/v47-tier3-team-33/README.md

 or
 - yarn install

+npm run vercel-build

 ## Acknowledgments

-Shout out to our wonderful project manager that helped bring this project alive.
+Shout out to our wonderful product owner that helped bring this project alive.
 - [@Joe Taylor](https://www.linkedin.com/in/joe-taylor98/)

 ## Authors